Eye Movement Desensitization and Reprocessing (EMDR) in Center City, Philadelphia, PA

 Client history and treatment planning: In the first phase, you and your therapist will talk about the trauma you want to process and your therapist will determine the first target memory to process

-Assessment: You and your therapist will work together to identify the target memory for your session.
+Assessment: You and your therapist will work together to identify the memory you want to work on “reprocessing” through therapy.
+This might be a memory that leads to strong feelings of distress when thinking about or being reminded of it.
 You will be asked to recognize the most intense or important image associated with this memory.
-Your therapist will help you reframe the memory to help you overcome the negative effects of your experiences

-Body scan: Your therapist will help you recognize and release any remaining tension
+Body scan: Your therapist will help you recognize and release any remaining tension in your body.

 Benefits of EMDR